 To enable further expansion of electromobility, the BMW Group is adapting its production structures to growing demand for electrified vehicles.
 The company is also developing electric powertrain components, such as electric motors, battery modules and high-voltage batteries, itself and producing them at its plants.
 Growing demand will be met by increasing capacity at existing locations and expanding the production network.

-The high-voltage batteries needed for all BMW and MINI electrified vehicles come from the company’s three battery factories in Dingolfing (Germany), Spartanburg (USA) and Shenyang (China).
+The high-voltage batteries and battery components needed for all BMW and MINI electrified vehicles come from the company’s three battery factoriesinhouse productions in Dingolfing, Leipzig and Regensburg (Germany), Spartanburg (USA) and Shenyang (China).
 The BMW Group has also localised production of high-voltage batteries in Thailand, at its Rayong plant, where it is working with the Dräxlmaier Group.
 This network will be supplemented by production of battery components and high-voltage batteries at BMW Group Plants Regensburg and Leipzig from mid-2021.
 Munich is home to the e-drive pilot plant and the Battery Cell Competence Centre, where the BMW Group is conducting a full analysis of battery cell value creation processes and refining technology for its production processes.